Apple's 4G iPad debuts early, quietly in Australia

-SYDNEY/SANFRANCISCO Apple Inc's (AAPL.O) new iPad went on sale in Australia early on Friday, greeted by a throng of fans hoping to get hold of a 4G-ready tablet computer that won good reviews despite stopping short of being called a major innovation.
+SYDNEY, March 16 Apple Inc's (AAPL.O) new iPad went on sale in Australia early on Friday, greeted by throngs of fans hungry to get hold of the U.S. consumer giant's latest 4G-ready tablet computer.

-Carrier Telstra (TLS.AX) stole a march on Apple, commencing sales at just two of its own stores at midnight.
-Numbers were down compared with previous launches, though a still-solid turnout reflected demand for a new iPad version deemed a collection of incremental improvements.
+While numbers were down compared with launches of earlier iPads, the still-solid turnout reflects demand for Apple products, even though analysts say the new version is a collection of incremental improvements rather than a major technological innovation.

-Apple shares breached $600 for the first time on Thursday on the Nasdaq, but gave up gains and dipped into the red in the afternoon.
-The stock is up 47 percent for the year and nearly 10 percent for the month, partly on anticipation for the new device.
-A single Apple share now costs more than the Wi-Fi-only iPad, which is priced starting at $499.
+Apple shares breached the $600 mark for the first time on Thursday on the Nasdaq, but gave up some of the gains in morning trading.
+The stock is up 47 percent for the year and nearly 10 percent for the month.[ID:nL2E8EF2H6]

+A single Apple share now costs more than the Wi-Fi-only iPad, which is priced at $499.

-The initial rush for the first new third-generation iPads sold globally was not at one of Apple's gleaming glass and polished wooden stores in Sydney, but across the road at Australian phone company Telstra.
-Telstra opened two stores just after midnight local time to begin selling the iPad, stealing an 8-hour march on Apple.
+The initial rush for the first new third-generation iPads sold globally was not at one of Apple's gleaming glass and polished wooden stores in Sydney, but across the road at Australian phone company Telstra (TLS.AX).
+Telstra opened two stores just after midnight local time to begin selling the iPad, stealing an eight-hour march on Apple.

 "When Tim Cook announced it, it sounded like such a magical tool.
 I just got hyped into it, I guess," he said.

-The tablet houses a wireless chip from Broadcom Corp BRCM.O and a Texas Instruments Inc (TXN.O) driver, components carried over from the previous iPad, according to teardown and repair outfit iFixit.

-Influential reviewers Walt Mossberg and David Pogue raved about the iPad's new retina display.
+Influential reviewers Walt Mossberg and David Pogue raved about the iPad's new retina display screen.
 Mossberg said "using the new display is like getting a new eyeglasses prescription," while Pogue said it made text look "freakishly sharp."

-Both Mossberg and Pogue noted that the new iPad had enough technical improvements to maintain its lead in the market.
+But both Mossberg and Pogue noted the new iPad was not a total overhaul, but had enough technical improvements to maintain its lead in the market.

 "Apple hasn't totally revamped the iPad or added loads of new features," Mossberg said, "but it has improved it significantly, at the same price."